Most congenital anomalies of the vagina are rare. Vaginal anomalies include vaginal agenesis, imperforate hymen, duplication, and fusion.

 Duplication and fusion anomalies have numerous manifestations (eg, as 2 uteri, 2 cervices, and 2 vaginas, or 2 uteri with 1 cervix and 1 vagina).
 Girls may also have urogenital sinus anomalies, in which urinary and genital tracts open into a common channel, and cloacal anomalies, in which urinary, genital, and anorectal tracts open into a common channel.
+Common urogenital sinus anomalies frequently require surgical intervention to reconstruct the urethra and vagina.
+If the rectum is involved, it too is reconstructed.
+Reconstruction is preferably done during infancy in a tertiary or quaternary center.
+Depending on the extent of the reconstruction, cesarean delivery may be recommended when patients subsequently become pregnant.

 Imperforate hymen manifests as a bulge at the location of the vaginal opening due to collection of uterine and vaginal secretions caused by maternal estrogens.
 Treatment of imperforate hymen is surgical drainage.